Bulk disable/remove inactive users in Jira Data Center

 Using a PAT

-ℹ️ The command above will be setting all users within the data.txt text file as inactive.
+ℹ️ The command above will set all users within the data.txt text file as inactive.

-NOTE: You may encounter the error "curl: (3) Illegal characters found in URL", this could be caused by the source .txt file being generated on a different OS than the one currently running the command, if that's the case, it can be fixed by creating a new text file and copying the contents locally.
+NOTE: You may encounter the error"curl: (3) Illegal characters found in URL."
+This could be caused by the source .txt file being generated on a different OS than the one currently running the command.
+If that's the case, you can fix it by creating a new text file and copying its contents locally.

 Example of the .txt format: